 “That’s fine with me, but don’t be surprised if someone else gets mad.”

 A passive-aggressive communication style can breed confusion and mistrust in a workplace.
-This style can help your team members struggle to understand your true intentions and causes unresolved issues, and imbalance team cohesion.
+This style can leave your team members struggling to understand your true intentions, lead to unresolved issues, and disrupt team cohesion.

 4. Assertive communication

-Assertive communicators express their needs and opinions clearly and respectfully, striking a balance between their own rights and those of others.
+Assertive communicators express their needs and opinions clearly and respectfully, balancing their own rights with those of others.
 They use open body language, a calm tone, and offer feedback in a constructive, non-threatening manner.

 They could say phrases such as